|MVC Info » This is the Valley||This is the Valley | MVC All-Centennial Teams|

 In 2010, The Valley took a major step toward ensuring current revenues in television media and tournament sponsorship sales would be guaranteed in future years when it announced a 10-year partnership with Learfield Sports.
 The Jefferson City, Missouri-based company now has the exclusive sales and marketing rights to MVC assets that include championships and television advertising.

 During the tenure of Doug Elgin, The Valley’s ninth and longest-tenured commissioner, The Valley has been aggressive in hosting NCAA events in St. Louis.
 From 1998-2010, the MVC served as host for a staggering nine NCAA tournament events in that 13-year period, which has made St. Louis one of the most frequent stops on the NCAA Tournament trail.
 The Valley hosted Women’s Final Fours in 2001 and 2009 and the Men’s Final Four in 2005.
-This year, The Valley will host an NCAA second- and third-round men's basketball event at Scottrade Center in St. Louis.
-Last year, the league hosted an NCAA second- and third-round men's basketball event in Kansas City and previously assisted with preliminary round men's events in both 2008 and 2012 in Omaha.
+Last year, The Valley hosted an NCAA second- and third-round men's basketball event at Scottrade Center in St. Louis, and in 2012, the league hosted an NCAA second- and third-round men's basketball event in Kansas City and previously assisted with preliminary round men's events in both 2008 and 2012 in Omaha.

 The seeds for the creation of the conference were planted by eight administrators representing five institutions, who met at the Midland Hotel in Kansas City, Mo., on Jan.
 12, 1907.
 The five schools which formed the Missouri Valley Intercollegiate Athletic Association were Washington University of St. Louis, and the state universities of Iowa, Kansas, Missouri and Nebraska.
 Two months after the initial meeting, two more schools -- Drake University and Iowa State College -- were admitted.